smart-data-models/dataModel.SocialMedia/SMUser/doc/spec_ES.md

       type: Property
       x-ngsi:
         model: https://schema.org/address
+    alternateName:
+      description: 'An alternative name for this item'
+      type: Property
     areaServed:
       description: 'The geographic area where a service or offered item is provided'
       type: Property